egrochowski/Conways-Game-of-Life/README.md

 brew services start mongodb-community
 ```

 ## Usage

-1. Start server `npm start` in `root` directory
+1. Start server `npm start` in the `root` directory

-2. Run `npm build` or `npm build:dev` for watch for changes
+2. Run `npm build` or `npm build:dev` for watch for changes in the `root` directory

-3. Open http://127.0.0.1:3000 in your browser
+3. Open http://127.0.0.1:3000/ in your browser

 ## Main Technologies